TheWisker/Packages/README.md

 The packages currently mantained are:

-- <S> *linux-stellarch*: Stellarch Linux kernel and modules.
+- &lt;S&gt; *linux-stellarch*: Stellarch Linux kernel and modules.
-- <S> *linux-stellarch-headers*: Stellarch Linux headers and scripts.
+- &lt;S&gt; *linux-stellarch-headers*: Stellarch Linux headers and scripts.
-- <B> *amy-icon-theme*: Amy dark icons for linux desktop.
+- &lt;B&gt; *amy-icon-theme*: Amy dark icons for linux desktop.
-- <A> *awesome-git*: Highly configurable framework window manager.
+- &lt;A&gt; *awesome-git*: Highly configurable framework window manager.
 - *cavasik*: Audio visualizer based on CAVA.
-- <S> *dotfiles*: Collection of Linux dotfiles.
+- &lt;S&gt; *dotfiles*: Collection of Linux dotfiles.
-- <A> *dropbox*: A free service that lets you bring your photos, docs, and videos anywhere and share them easily.
+- &lt;A&gt; *dropbox*: A free service that lets you bring your photos, docs, and videos anywhere and share them easily.
-- <B> *enchanted-sound-theme*: Enchanted complete system sounds.
+- &lt;B&gt; *enchanted-sound-theme*: Enchanted complete system sounds.
-- <A> *f3*: Simple tool that tests flash cards capacity and performance to see if they live up to claimed specifications.
+- &lt;A&gt; *f3*: Simple tool that tests flash cards capacity and performance to see if they live up to claimed specifications.
 - *hyperfluent-grub-theme*: Fluent, modern, and clean GRUB theme.
-- <A> *jdownloader2*: Download manager, written in Java, for one-click hosting sites like Rapidshare and MEGA.
+- &lt;A&gt; *jdownloader2*: Download manager, written in Java, for one-click hosting sites like Rapidshare and MEGA.
 Uses its own updater.
 - *millennium*: Millennium is an open-source low-code modding framework to create, manage and use themes/plugins for the desktop Steam Client without any low-level internal interaction or overhead.
-- <U> *nody-greeter*: LightDM greeter that allows to create wonderful themes with web technologies.
+- &lt;U&gt; *nody-greeter*: LightDM greeter that allows to create wonderful themes with web technologies.
 Made in Node.js.
-- <B> *orchis-gtk-theme*: Flat Materia Gtk+ theme based on Elegant Design.
+- &lt;B&gt; *orchis-gtk-theme*: Flat Materia Gtk+ theme based on Elegant Design.
-- <B> *orchis-kvantum-theme*: Flat Materia Kvantum theme based on Elegant Design.
+- &lt;B&gt; *orchis-kvantum-theme*: Flat Materia Kvantum theme based on Elegant Design.
-- <A> *pdd*: Tiny date, time diff calculator.
+- &lt;A&gt; *pdd*: Tiny date, time diff calculator.
-- <A> *popcorntime*: Stream movies from torrents.
+- &lt;A&gt; *popcorntime*: Stream movies from torrents.
 Skip the downloads.
 Launch, click, watch.
-- <A> *prelink*: ELF prelinking utility to speed up dynamic linking.
+- &lt;A&gt; *prelink*: ELF prelinking utility to speed up dynamic linking.
-- <A> *preload*: Makes applications run faster by prefetching binaries and shared objects.
+- &lt;A&gt; *preload*: Makes applications run faster by prefetching binaries and shared objects.
-- <L> *proton-ge*: Compatibility tool for Steam Play based on Wine and additional components.
+- &lt;L&gt; *proton-ge*: Compatibility tool for Steam Play based on Wine and additional components.
 Always latest version.
 - *python-i686-bin*: Major release 3.11 of the Python high-level programming language (32-bit).
 - *pywalfox*: Dynamic theming of Firefox using Pywal colors.
-- <U> *sea-greeter*: LightDM greeter made with WebKit2GTK.
+- &lt;U&gt; *sea-greeter*: LightDM greeter made with WebKit2GTK.
 - *shikai-theme*: Modern lightdm webkit2 theme.
-- <U> *suwayomi*: A rewrite of Tachiyomi for the Desktop.
+- &lt;U&gt; *suwayomi*: A rewrite of Tachiyomi for the Desktop.
 - *tabmanager-extension*: WebExtensions for restoring and saving window / tab states.
-- <A> *trackma*: A lightweight and simple program for updating and using lists on several media tracking websites.
+- &lt;A&gt; *trackma*: A lightweight and simple program for updating and using lists on several media tracking websites.
 - *ultimmc*: Free, open source launcher and instance manager for Minecraft.
-- <A> *ventoy*: A new bootable USB solution.
+- &lt;A&gt; *ventoy*: A new bootable USB solution.
-- <S> *wallpapers*: Personal collection of wallpapers curated over time for their visual appeal, mood, and artistic value.
+- &lt;S&gt; *wallpapers*: Personal collection of wallpapers curated over time for their visual appeal, mood, and artistic value.
 - *web-greeter*: A modern, visually appealing greeter for LightDM.
-- <A> *xclicker*: A blazing fast gui autoclicker for linux.
+- &lt;A&gt; *xclicker*: A blazing fast gui autoclicker for linux.
-- <B> *xcursor-hacked*: Hacked Serie X11 cursor themes, is a modification of the variation Hacked of Breeze Cursors by Ken Vermette.
+- &lt;B&gt; *xcursor-hacked*: Hacked Serie X11 cursor themes, is a modification of the variation Hacked of Breeze Cursors by Ken Vermette.
-- <S> *zhou-theme*: Dynamic and aesthetic AwesomeWM theme.
+- &lt;S&gt; *zhou-theme*: Dynamic and aesthetic AwesomeWM theme.

 Where the symbols mean:

-- *<S>*: Stellarch distro related package, thightly related to the distro.
+- *&lt;S&gt;*: Stellarch distro related package, thightly related to the distro.
-- *<A>*: [AUR][aur] mirrored package with little to no modifications.
+- *&lt;A&gt;*: [AUR][aur] mirrored package with little to no modifications.
-- *<B>*: Package includes its sources.
+- *&lt;B&gt;*: Package includes its sources.
-- *<U>*: Currently unmantained package.
+- *&lt;U&gt;*: Currently unmantained package.
-- *<L>*: Always latest version package.
+- *&lt;L&gt;*: Always latest version package.
 These are packages written to automatically detect latest version and install it.

 <h2 align="center">Install [<a href="https://github.com/TheWisker/Packages#index">↑</a>]</h2>